teacheredu-euniwell/oer-diversity-inclusion/README.md

 ---
 Thank you for taking the time and finishing our OER self-study module "Inclusion and Diversity in Education".

-Please share your experience with us.
+Please Share Your Experience With Us.
 ---
 We are committed to continuous improvement and would love to hear from you.